climate-resource/Carpet-Concentrations/README.md

 <!--- sec-end-description -->

-Full documentation can be found at: [TODO read the docs link here]
+Full documentation can be found at: [carpet-concentrations.readthedocs.io](https://carpet-concentrations.readthedocs.io).
+We recommend reading the docs there because the internal documentation links don't render correctly on GitHub's viewer.

 ## Installation